Best Things to Do with NYC Kids: August Go List

-Watch a dozen or so tugboats race from the 79th Street Boat Basin down to Pier 84, where there will be line tossing and spinach-eating contests and other family fun.
-The races and competitions take place in the Hudson River and can be viewed at no cost between West 44th and West 79th Streets on the waterfront, though Pier 84 is where the action is.
-For an up close view, you can buy tickets for the Circle Line spectator boat that follows the tugs.
-FREE from the shore, Circle Line tickets are $25 for adults, $12 for children under 15
+Watch a dozen or so tugboats race from the 79th Street Boat Basin down to Pier 84, where there will be line tossing, spinach-eating contests and other family fun.
+The races and competitions take place in the Hudson River and can be viewed at no cost between West 44th and West 79th Streets on the waterfront, though Pier 84 is where the landlubber action is.
+For an up-close view, you can buy tickets for the Circle Line spectator boat that follows the tugs.
+FREE from the shore, Circle Line tickets are $25 for adults, $12 for children

 NYC always has so many incredible things going on, it's difficult to choose.
-So here are ten more cool events (mostly FREE) that are worth considering for your August calendar.
+So here are ten more mostly FREE events that are worth considering for your August calendar.
 Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.

-Take the A train uptown for the various Harlem Week festivities, including the Children's Festival on Saturday, August 17-Sunday, August 18.
+Take the A train uptown for the various Harlem Week festivities, including the Children's Festival on Saturday, August 16-Sunday, August 17.
 FREE

-Gawk at the last fireworks show of the season in Coney Island on Friday, August 23.
+Gawk at the final fireworks display of the season in Coney Island on Friday, August 29.
 FREE

 Take a day trip to a nearby pick-your-own farm to grab some apples, which ripen for the season right around Labor Day.